canyongbs/aidingapp/README.md

 👋 Welcome!\
 \
-This repository includes the software solution known as **Aiding App™** created by Canyon GBS™. \
+This repository includes the software solution known as **Aiding App®** created by Canyon GBS®. \
 \
 The helpdesk technology featured in this repository is offerred as a fully managed and supported, ISO 27001:2022 certified, SaaS offerring to through Canyon GBS LLC.
 Additionally, the software is released here as source-available under the Elastic License 2.0 (see the [license file](./LICENSE) for more details.)\
 \